melvinkcx/fastapi-events/README.md

     * import from `fastapi_events.handlers.gcp`
     * to publish events to a single pubsub topic

-# Creating your own handler
+# Creating Custom Handlers

-Creating your own handler is nothing more than inheriting from the `BaseEventHandler` class in `fastapi_events.handlers.base`.
+Creating your own handler is as simple as inheriting from the `BaseEventHandler` class in `fastapi_events.handlers.base`.

-To handle events, `fastapi_events` calls one of these methods, in the following priority order:
+To handle events, `fastapi_events` calls one of these methods, following this priority order:

 1. `handle_many(events)`:
    The coroutine function should expect the backlog of the events collected.

 2. `handle(event)`:
-   In cases where `handle_many()` weren't defined in your custom handler, `handle()` will be called by iterating through the events in the backlog.
+   If `handle_many()` is not defined in your custom handler, `handle()` will be called by iterating through the events in the backlog.

 ```python